dd-se/nautilus-extension-quick-file-hasher/README.md

 - **Hashing Algorithm**
   - Select the default hashing algorithm from the list.

-**Note:** Changes to these settings are only saved across sessions when the `Persist` button is clicked.
-Additionally, environment variables can override these preferences at startup.
+#### **Note:** Changes to these settings are only saved across sessions when the `Persist` button is clicked.
+Additionally, environment variables and command-line arguments can override these preferences at startup.

 ## Screenshot